 In fact, cliché movie lines like “If you loved me, you would have bought me a bigger diamond” had been so overused that the underlying meaning had been mentally etched in the minds of most people.

 The truth is that jewelers know diamonds sell for more when they go pass certain sizes.
 It is no coincidence that the majority of diamonds in the market are cut to retain as much rough weight as possible at the expense of brilliance and beauty.

 With that said, don’t get carried away with choosing the biggest stone that you can find.
-This is one of the most common and yet, gravest mistakes that first-time buyers make.
-What precedes focusing on how many carats a gemstone possesses is also a consideration of its cut, color and clarity.
-We will be covering some aspects of that with real-life examples in the following pages.
+This is one of the most common and yet, gravest mistakes that many first-time buyers make.
+What precedes a focus on the carat size of a diamond should be a consideration of other factors like cut, color and clarity as well.

 Coming up, you can use the following carat size chart diagrams and tables to help visualize the physical size of a diamond.
 These charts are really helpful if you are new to diamond shopping and want to gauge the exact dimensions with respect to a corresponding weight.